 Cinnamon Micro-Grants (Nottinghamshire)

-Cinnamon invites local churches in the Nottinghamshire police area to apply for a Cinnamon Micro-Grant of £1,000 or £2,000 to help with the costs of setting up a Cinnamon Recognised Project in the areas of crime and antisocial behaviour.
+Cinnamon invites local churches in the Nottinghamshire police area to apply for a Cinnamon Micro-Grant of £2,000 to help with the costs of setting up a Cinnamon Recognised Project in the areas of crime and antisocial behaviour.
 Please see below for further details.